hirememorey/resilience-basketball/README.md

 ## 🔬 Research Framework

 ### Core Hypotheses (Ready for Testing!)
-1. **Skill Diversification**: Players with varied offensive skills are harder to defend in playoffs
+1. **Method Resilience**: A player's ability to maintain offensive output in the playoffs is tied to the diversity of their scoring methods.
-2. **Over-Specialization Fragility**: One-dimensional players are more vulnerable to playoff schemes
+2. **Method Over-Specialization Fragility**: One-dimensional players are more vulnerable to playoff schemes that target their primary strength.
-3. **Adaptability Measurement**: Year-over-year changes indicate playoff readiness
+3. **Adaptability Measurement**: Year-over-year changes in a player's scoring profile indicate playoff readiness.

+### The "Method Resilience" Score
+Our primary analytical goal is to move beyond simple box-score stats and quantify a player's offensive adaptability.
+We will calculate a "Method Resilience Score" based on three pillars of scoring diversity:
+- **Spatial Diversity**: Measures a player's efficiency and volume from different zones on the court (e.g., rim, midrange, multiple three-point zones).
+- **Play-Type Diversity**: Measures a player's efficiency and usage across different offensive sets (e.g., Isolation, P&R Ball Handler, Spot-Up).
+- **Creation Diversity**: Measures a player's ability to score in different ways (e.g., Catch & Shoot, Pull-ups, Drives).

+The final score will analyze the *change* in a player's scoring diversity from the regular season to the playoffs, identifying players whose offensive game is most resistant to targeted defensive pressure.
+For a detailed breakdown of the methodology, see `foundational_principles.md`.

-**✅ FULLY UNBLOCKED:** Complete individual player tracking data across entire NBA (569 players × 70+ metrics)
+**✅ FULLY UNBLOCKED:** Complete individual player tracking data across entire NBA (569 players × 105+ metrics)

 ### Guiding Principles (Still Valid)
 - **Dynamic over Static**: Focus on career trajectories vs. single-season snapshots